cgwire/kitsu/docs/review-weekly/README.md

-The primary purpose of the playlist is to help you with the review of the shots and assets.
+The primary purpose of the playlist is to help you review the shots and assets.

 You can comment on the shots directly from the preview.